 A rough calculation can be made of the adequacy of Brazilian phosphate reserves to sustain pastures in Amazonia.
-Brazilian reserves of phosphate rock total 780.6 X 10^6 t, with an average P2O5 content of 12% (de Lima, 1976: 24), not counting the Maecuru deposit still being assessed.
-Discounting loss of 8% of P2O5 in transforming rock to phosphate fertilizer (de Lima, 1976: 10), this represents 86.2 X 10^6 t of P2O5.
-The five largest companies have reserves totalling 67.1 X 10^6 t of P2O5 (after corrections for losses), which current extraction rates would exhaust in only 30 years in a projection that includes no expectation of phosphate use for pasture fertilization (de Albuquerque, 1996: 56 and 99).
-The 54.7 X 10^6 ha of forest cleared by 1998 in the Legal Amazon (Brazil, INPE, 1998) would consume 1.1 X 10^6 t of P2O5 annually if maintained in pasture.
-This assumes that pastures are fertilized once every 2.5 years (Serrão et al., 1979: 220), at the 50 kg/ha dose of P2O5 per fertilization, considering a minimum critical level of 10 ppm, which would require annual doses of fertilizer to maintain.
-If the entire 400 X 10^6 ha of originally forested area in the Legal Amazon were fertilized at the rate recommended for pasture, it would require 8.0 X 10^6 t of P2O5 annually.
-If all of Brazil's phosphate reserves were devoted to this purpose, they would last 79 years maintaining the currently deforested area (an area the size of France) under pasture, and only 11 years if the remainder of the originally forested area were also converted to pasture (Table 1).
-However, Brazil's fertilizer deposits are already almost totally committed to maintaining agricultural production outside the Legal Amazon (Fearnside, 1999b).
+Brazilian reserves of phosphate rock total $780.6 \times 10^6 \, \text{t,}$ with an average P_2O_5 content of 12% (de Lima, 1976: 24), not counting the Maecuru deposit still being assessed.
+Discounting loss of 8% of P2O5 in transforming rock to phosphate fertilizer (de Lima, 1976: 10), this represents 86.2×10^6 t of P_2O_5 . largest companies have reserves totalling $67.1~\text{X}~10^6~\text{t}$ of P_2O_5 (after corrections for losses), which current extraction rates would exhaust in only 30 years in a projection that includes no expectation of phosphate use for pasture fertilization (de Albuquerque, 1996: 56 and 99).
+The 54.7×10^6 ha of forest cleared by 1998 in the Legal Amazon (Brazil, INPE, 1998) would consume 1.1×10^6 t of $P_2\bar{O}5$ annually if maintained in pasture.
+This assumes that pastures are fertilized once every 2.5 years (Serrão et al., 1979: 220), at the 50 kg/ha dose of P_2O_5 per fertilization, considering a minimum critical level of 5 ppm P_2O_5 in the soil rather than the traditional critical level of 10 ppm, which would require annual doses of fertilizer to maintain.
+If the entire 400 $\rm X~10^6~ha$ of originally forested area in the Legal Amazon were fertilized at the rate recommended for pasture, it would require 8.0 X 10^6 t of P_2O_5 annually. of Brazil's phosphate reserves were devoted to this purpose, they would last 79 years maintaining the currently deforested area (an area the size of France) under pasture, and only 11 years if the remainder of the originally forested area were also converted to pasture (Table 1).
+However, Brazil's fertilizer deposits are already almost totally committed to maintaining agricultural production outside the Legal Amazon (Fearnside, 1998b).